sharduul/chalk/_posts/2017-10-30-javascript-tip-tricks-part-2.md

 console.log(foo.getName()); // FooName
 {% endhighlight %}

 Although, you don't have to use the [IIFE pattern](https://codeburst.io/javascript-what-the-heck-is-an-immediately-invoked-function-expression-a0ed32b66c18) if you don't want to.
-Because, in JavaScript, when you say `new Foo()` it executes all the expression in the function `Foo`.
+Because, in JavaScript, when you say `new Foo()` it executes all the expressions in the function `Foo`.
 But, adding IIFE to your code makes it more structured and is more readable.

-2. Check if the argument is a Number
+### 2. Check if the argument is a Number

 Below is a correct way to validate Number types in JavaScript.